-Proposition 8.
+Proposition 7.
 In stochastic games with observable states, the game is uniformly connected if and only if states are weakly communicating.
 Similarly, in stochastic games with delayed observations, the game is uniformly connected if and only if states are weakly communicating.

 So in these class of games, if states are weakly communicating, then the feasible payoff set is invariant to the initial prior.
-This result subsumes the invariance result of Dutta (1995) as a special case.
+This result generalizes the invariance result of Dutta (1995), who assumes communicating states (rather than weakly communicating states).

-5.2 Robust Connectedness
+5.2 Robust Connectedness and Minimax Payoffs

-5.2.1 Invariance of the Minimax Payoff
+5.2.1 Weak Irreducibility